 There is no official data on the management and deposit habits of the cryptocurrency holders.
 However, according to the research undertaken by Bitpanda, cryptocurrency is seen as an asset people diversify into once they have the means to do so.
 In a top of 10 assets people invest in, crypto occupies the 7th place and isn’t seen as much of a store of value as other assets.

 Also, the European internet users have a much greater diversification of portfolios as wealth grows.
-While the bottom 25% of internet users hold an average of 1.3 different types of investment, the highest wealth group (10%) have 2.4 different investments and are 2.5x more likely to have invested in cryptocurrency.
+While the bottom 25% of internet users hold an average of 1.3 different types of investment, the highest wealth group (10%) has 2.4 different investments and is 2.5x more likely to have invested in cryptocurrency.

 Crypto trading habits